MicrosoftDocs/windows-dev-docs/hub/apps/desktop/visual-studio-templates.md

 * Project templates include project files, code files, and other assets that are configured to build an app or a component that can be loaded and used by an app.
 * Item templates are project files that contain commonly used code and XAML that can be added to a project to reduce development time.
 For example, you can use an item template to add a new window, page, or control to your app.

-For more information about installing and configuring Visual Studio to get access to these templates, see [Install tools for the Windows App SDK](../windows-app-sdk/set-up-your-development-environment.md).
+For more information about installing and configuring Visual Studio to get access to these templates, see [Get started with WinUI](../get-started/start-here.md).

 ## WinUI templates